 One of the major responsibilities of an automotive technician is to diagnose potential and existing problems using computerized diagnostic tools and equipment.
 Porter and Chester Institute will train you on the skills you will need to identify the problem, as well as the technology you will be expected to use in the real world to resolve it.

 I’m a Hands-On Learner

 Automotive Technology students learn by doing.
-Aside from our traditional classroom instruction, our students also have the opportunity to work on real cars with real problems.
+Aside from online instruction, our students also have the opportunity to work on real cars with real problems.